 When the dental restoratives are complete, patients return to our Port Charlotte dentist office, so that we can remove the temporaries and bond the permanent ones to the tooth.
 For a dental crown, we will secure the cap around the tooth and complete it through dental bonding.
 With a bridge, a crown is placed on the two teeth that are surrounding the missing one.
 On top of the crown is a piece that looks like natural gums that will hold the new tooth in place.
 These two crowns serve as anchors for this synthetic "bridge" and makes a new tooth as durable as it can be.
 Patients depend on this procedure as a way to replace missing teeth in a way that looks natural and restores the functionality of the missing tooth.

-Check out what others are saying about our dental crown and bridges on Yelp: Dental Crowns and Dental Bridges Port Charlotte
+Check out what others are saying about our dental crown and bridges on Google: Dental Crowns and Dental Bridges Port Charlotte

 After the Procedure

 When getting dental Restoratives, your teeth will be somewhat sensitive after they have been prepared.
 This is why you need to wear a temporary crown while waiting for a permanent one to be created.
 We use sedation dentistry to ensure that you will not experience any discomfort during the procedure and after the fact you simply need to take some oral pain medication for a couple of days until you feel better.